BearGuy/debate.it/README.md

 # debate.it
-Node.js backend for mobile app
+Node.js backend for whatever purpose I might have in the future

 Make sure to change the mongoose settings so you can connect to your local db